How to Apply Conditional Formatting to Multiple Columns in Excel – 10 Easy Methods

 Results found after using AND Function

-Excel AND function will return TRUE if cells D5, E5, F5 are greater than 5; otherwise FALSE.
-The Conditional Formatting will apply the formula to the whole dataset.
+The AND function will return TRUE if D5, E5, F5 are greater than 5; otherwise FALSE.
+Conditional Formatting will apply the formula to the whole dataset.

 Read more: Applying Conditional Formatting for Multiple Conditions in Excel

-2. Apply Conditional Formatting on Multiple Columns with OR Function in Excel
+Method 2.
+Applying Conditional Formatting on Multiple Columns with the OR Function in Excel

 STEPS:

-• After that, go to the Use a formula to determine which cells to format option.
+• Go to Use a formula to determine which cells to format.

 =OR(D5>7,D5<4)

-• Next, go to the Format option and select the cell background color as we did in the first method.
+• Go to Format and select the cell background color.

 Using OR function in conditional formatting